 So people are piling on to Keith for daring to suggest that multi-cloud may not be a winning strategy.— Corey Quinn (@QuinnyPig) March 7, 2019

 Allow me to chime in and outright state that multi-cloud for a generic workload is, absent a compelling business reason, a moronic default. https://t.co/aRqF7Rlb48

-I had previously arrived at the decision to employ the AWS version of this site in an active-passive manner with manual intervention.
-I also spent some time considering how I might go about changing posture to automatic failover or even active-active.
-For science.
+I had previously decided to employ the AWS version of this site in an active-passive manner with manual intervention.
+I also spent some time considering how I might go about changing posture to automatic failover or even active-active(for science).

 Comparing GCP and AWS

-Prior to any of this, I did some basic analysis of the site via Google’s own PageSpeed Insights.
-Then I was introduced to GTmetrix which offered deeper insight alongside the same PageSpeed score.
+Before any of this, I did some fundamental analysis of the site via Google’s own PageSpeed Insights.
+I later had an introduction to GTmetrix which offered more in-depth insight alongside the same PageSpeed score.

 Point in time performance (Canada)

 The key takeaway was that the time to paint, a critical user-perceivable metric, was consistently higher via the Amplify solution from this test location.
 GTmetrix describes first paint time as: